Dhanushreeb310/FoodOederingWebsite/README.md

-# Food Delight

-Food Delight is a web-based platform that allows customers to order food from restaurant.
-Customers can also browse menus, view photos of dishes.
-Functionality of this project is to provide a Login and SignUp authentication, Add to Cart, Cart Check Out, My Orders Page, Search foods etc.
+*CraveCart*

+Crave Cart is a modern food ordering website built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It provides users with a seamless experience for browsing menus, selecting dishes, placing orders, and tracking delivery status.

+Features
+User Authentication: Secure user registration and login with JWT-based authentication.
+Browse Menus: Explore a variety of cuisines and dishes with detailed descriptions and pricing.
+Order Management: Easy and intuitive interface for placing and managing orders.
+Real-Time Notifications: Stay updated with real-time order status notifications.
+Admin Dashboard: Powerful admin panel for managing restaurants, menus, orders, and users.

-## Technical Stack : ReactJS, NodeJS, ExpressJS, MongoDB, Rest API's, MERN Stack.
+Technical Stack : ReactJS, NodeJS, ExpressJS, MongoDB, Rest API's, MERN Stack.